lpod/lpod-docs/level1-styles.rst

 A cell style is created using ``odf_create_style()`` with ``table cell`` as the family.
 A ``data style`` may be provided as an optional parameter, which is recommended as soon as the style is about to be used for numeric cells.
+The value of this parameter is the identifier or a I<number style>.

 Once created, a cell style may be customized using ``set_properties()``.
 See §15.11 in the ODF specification for the full list of possible properties.